 Graduate Orientation is a service provided to new graduate students to inform them of available university services and resources.
 We will introduce them to professional development opportunities such as the Graduate Research Symposium, the Graduate Journal, and even Graduate Student Assistantships.
 Representatives will also be available to answer questions about Graduate Writing Services, Library Resources, and the University’s expectations at the Graduate level.

 Graduate Orientation is a mandatory event for new resident graduate students.

-Information & FAQs on the Graduate Writing Exam
+Graduate Writing Center - View information on the Graduate Writing Exam

 Federal Regulations Orientation (Required)